syahrizaldev/webdev-resources/readme.md

 ## Testing

-> List of testing and debugging frameworks to write and run tests for applications.
+List of testing and debugging frameworks to write and run tests for your apps.

 | Name                                           | Description | Pricing            |
 | ---------------------------------------------- | ----------- | ------------------ |